How did I find myself staying overnight in an Ice Hotel in Romania?

 Throughout the trip, I kept notes on observations I had of the country.
 Some of them were eloquently written and others are entire illegible (I’ll blame those on the typos).
 The overall theme of those observations was how beautiful and interesting I found the country to be.
 I went to Romania with an open mind and an intent to see something different from where all my current travels had taken me.

 On Bran Castle…

 We also learned about the origin of the name Dracula.
-Dracul translates to Dragon, which in Romanian culture means devil.. ‘the devil’..
-Dracula means son of devil.
+Dracul translates to Dragon, which in Romanian culture means devil.. ‘the devil’… Dracula means son of the devil.

-At a distance the mountains look like an illusion back-lit by the sun, as if they were rising from mist.
+At a distance, the mountains look like an illusion back-lit by the sun, as if they were rising from the mist.
 Only the tops of those mountains were visible, the dark tips of the peaks and dips of the ridges, creating a jagged line on the horizon.

 Flags fascinate me and that is one of the many reasons I collect them.
-I learned during the trip what the colors of the Romania flag stood for: Red for the lives lost in revolution, Yellow as they were once known as the ‘bread basket’ or Europe, and Blue for the Sea.
+I learned during the trip what the colours of the Romania flag stood for: Red for the lives lost in revolution, Yellow as they were once known as the ‘breadbasket’ or Europe, and Blue for the Sea.